-Identifier Description A.ADMINISTRATOR It is assumed that authorized administrators are not careless, wilfully negligent, or hostile and will follow and abide by the instructions provided by the TOE documentation, including the administrator guidance, and will periodically check It is assumed that authorized administrators are not careless, wilfully neglig or hostile and will follow and abide by the instructions provided by the
+Identifier Description A.ADMINISTRATOR It is assumed that authorized administrators are not careless, wilfully negligent, or hostile and will follow and abide by the instructions provided by the TOE documentation, including the administrator guidance, and will periodically check the audit record; however, they are capable of error.
+It is further assumed that personnel will be trained in the appropriate use of the TOE to ensure security.